Cloud-Native Security: A Comprehensive Guide to Securing Your Technology Stack

 - Implement strong encryption and use industry-recommended cryptographic algorithms with strong keys.
 Ensure that no one can read databases, files, and other resources if they gain access to your company's cloud.

-You can identify misconfigurations in the cloud and remediate them effectively using Cyscale.
+You can identify misconfigurations in the cloud and remediate them effectively using the Cyscale security platform.

-Cyscale offers a CSPM (Cloud Security Posture Management) tool that:
+The Cyscale Cloud Platform offers a CSPM (Cloud Security Posture Management) security tool that:

-- checks for a wide variety of vulnerabilities,
+- checks for a wide variety of vulnerabilities using security controls,

-- provides integration with the most important cloud vendors like AWS, GCP, Azure, Alibaba,
+- provides integration with the most important public cloud service providers like AWS (Amazon Web Services), GCP (Google Cloud), Azure, Alibaba, and supports multi-cloud environments,

 - sends relevant alerts,

-- provides remediation steps to secure your cloud environment effectively, and others.
+- provides remediation steps to help your security teams protect your cloud environment effectively and overcome security challenges, and others.

 Build and maintain a strong